 speaker

 Operator

 Thank you.
-As a reminder to ask the question, please press star 11 on your telephone and wait for your name to be announced.
+As a reminder, to ask a question, please press star 11 on your telephone and wait for your name to be announced.
 To withdraw your question, please press star 11 again.
-Please stand by while we compile the Q&A roster.
+Please send by the Q&A roster.
 Our first question comes from the line of Tyler Brown with Raymond James.
 Your line is now open.

+speaker